bugcrowd/templates/submissions/description/server_security_misconfiguration/server_side_request_forgery_ssrf/internal_high_impact/template.md

-# Internal High-Impact Server-Side Request Forgery

-## Overview of the Vulnerability

 Server-side request forgery (SSRF) is a vulnerability that exploits the trust relationship between a server and an application, or other backend systems.
 An attacker can take advantage of this trust to forge server-side traffic and make HTTP requests to internal domains.
 A SSRF vulnerability was found in this application which allows an attacker to perform a request to an internally networked resource, which is considered high impact.

 ## Business Impact